NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_ctx.rst

 stereo pair should have similar illumination and a non-small convergence angle (about 30 degrees is feasible for CTX).
 See :numref:`stereo_pairs`.

-We worked with about a dozen images from the Jezero Crater.
-The full dataset is for this area had 115 images.
+The full dataset for this area had 115 images.
 It is recommended to fetch a lot of images first and then select a subset after inspection.

 The Sun azimuth angle was between -141.5 and -72.8 degrees.
 This is diverse enough, but a larger range would have been preferable.
 No data with the Sun